-- Withdrawal from friends and family members
+- Withdrawal from friends and family members, spending more time alone

 - Feelings of depression – hopelessness, alienation, helplessness, irritability

 - Resentment toward the person you are caring for, possibly resulting in wanting to hurt them